 How to best implement a 2-3 day fast

 - Prepare yourself by doing a low-carb diet for a week and intermittent fast.
-If you are interested on sign-up to our 6 weeks Practitioner program, which will take you through a life transforming experience.

 - Drink a couple of black of espressos during the day or when you feel hungry.
 Coffee is a hunger suppressor so it will definetely help.